Behavioral Health Workforce Apprenticeship Program

 • Increase the number of people who provide vital behavioral health services

-• Establish a continuous cycle of increasing professionalism, including a career ladder
+• Establish a cycle of increasing professionalism, including a career ladder

 • Enhance staff retention, of both entry-level apprentices and their experienced mentors

 The first apprenticeship cohorts started in October 2022.
-As of January 2024, more than 100 apprentices have participated, and more than 100 are expected to initiate participation in 2024.
+As of August 2025, more than 200 apprentices and 53 employers have participated.

-Behavioral health employers interested in hiring apprentices should contact HCAC directly at apprenticeship@healthcareerfund.org, or contact BHI’s behavioral health apprenticeship project director, Sheryl Schwartz, at sheryls@uw.edu.
+Behavioral health employers interested in hiring apprentices should contact HCAC at apprenticeship@healthcareerfund.org.

 For a glimpse of the apprenticeship experience, read a brief profile about a new SUDP apprentice on this webpage.

-For more information about the BH apprenticeship program, visit Training Fund HCAC and the Behavioral Health Apprenticeship’s FAQ webpage
+For more information about the Behavioral Health apprenticeship program, visit Training Fund HCAC and the Behavioral Health Apprenticeship’s FAQ webpage